pjbgf/dotnet-ildasm/README.md

 Define the output file to be created with the assembly's IL.

 # Examples
-Output results to the command line:
+Output IL to the command line:
 ```
 dotnet ildasm myassembly.dll
 ```

-Filter results by method and/or classes to be disassembled:
+Filter results by method and/or classes to be disassembled, showing the result in the command line:
 ```
 dotnet ildasm myassembly.dll -i ClassName
 dotnet ildasm myassembly.dll -i ::MethodName